Trajan's Column: Purpose

 There is also the important idea of the column as a symbol for Trajan.
 Trajan's ashes were buried in a chamber at the base of the column.
 At the top of the column was a statue of Trajan.
 The ground level of the Forum, which is a center of life for Romans, is where the earthly remains of Trajan are buried.
 The narrative on Trajan's Column unfurls from the base going up, taking a viewer through Trajan's triumph in the Dacian wars and (as originally constructed) finishes with a statue of Trajan above the forum.
 Considering the practice of deification of emperors which was expected during this time period, especially of glorious Trajan, the symbolism may be interpreted as Trajan's earthly remains staying in the Forum with the Roman people while his conquests ascend him up into the heavens.

 After Trajan's death in 117, the Roman Senate voted to have Trajan's ashes buried in the column's square base, which is decorated with captured Dacian arms and armor.
 His ashes and those of his wife, Plotina, were set inside the base in golden urns (which later disappeared from the monument).
 One reading of this is that Trajan may have intended the column to be his final resting place from the project's inception, and that the similarities in design to other funerary structures made it a natural choice for the Roman Senate.
 In particular, the circumambulation demanded of onlookers of the column's frieze is evocative of Roman funerary practice, drawing attention toward the center – and consequently, the finial of Trajan.

 Inscription

-The inscription at the base of the column in finest lettering reads:
+The inscription at the base of the column reads: